Danny Wallace (humorist): Danny Wallace and the Centre of the Universe

 Danny Wallace and the Centre of the Universe was published in 2006.
 It is linked with World Book Day which in 2006 was on Thursday 2 March.
 It tells the story of Wallace's trip to Idaho, to visit a manhole cover in a small town, whose residents have proclaimed it the centre of the universe.
 The cover identifies it as a "Quick Read"; the price and length of the book have been curbed to encourage people who may not often read books to purchase it.

 Friends Like These

-Wallace's book, Friends Like These, was released on 3 July 2008, and tells the story of how he spent a summer trying to track down his old school friends from his days in Dundee, Scotland, and beyond.
+Wallace's book, Friends Like These, was released on 3 July 2008, and tells the story of how he spent a summer trying to track down his school friends.
 The film rights went to Miramax and a screenplay is currently underway.

 Awkward Situations for Men

 Wallace's book Awkward Situations for Men, was released on 3 June 2010 and reached number 3 in the best-sellers list.
 The follow-up, More Awkward Situations for Men, was released on 30 June 2011.
+A sitcom pilot, starring Wallace as himself, was produced in 2010 but was not aired.